Agendia has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement No 672570

-In June 2015 Agendia received a grant of €4 million from the European Commission (EU)’s Horizon 2020 funding program.
+In June 2015 Agendia received a grant of €4 million from the European Union’s Horizon 2020 funding program.

 The three year project was launched in July of that year and aims to provide additional evidence to further demonstrate the clinical utility of the MammaPrint 70-Gene Breast Cancer Risk-of-Recurrence Test to enable comprehensive uptake by international clinical guideline committees and reimbursement bodies.
 In doing so, even more patients with breast cancer across Europe will potentially have access to the MammaPrint test.